Nathnaelc/cs162-test/session_12/README.md

 ### 2. Kanban server

-After working through a Flask example and watching the ToDo application being built, you should feel comfortable building your own Kanban application.
+After working through a Flask example, you should feel comfortable building your own Kanban application.

 Your Kanban application should be able to:

 1. Create a new item in the "To do" state.
 2. Move any item from any state ("To do", "Doing", or "Done") to any other state.
 3. Delete an item when it is done.

-### 3. (Optional) Building a JSON API in Flask
+### 3. (Optional) Build a JSON API in Flask

 It is best practice to separate out your application data from the presentation of the data.
 Taken to its logical conclusion this leads to a clean separation